What Daily Leadership Behaviors Inspire Employee Motivation?

 Communicate Daily With Employees

 "Communicate with transparency, authenticity, and clarity.
 Whether you have a scheduled morning meeting each day, make office rounds in the afternoon, or take your team to lunch, make it a priority to make time to talk to each and every member of your team on a regular basis.
-You may be busy, but, the truth of the matter is that you really can't afford not to,” Gordon recommends.
+You may be busy, but, the truth of the matter is that you really can't afford not to communicate frequently with your employees,” Gordon recommends.

 Transfer Leadership’s Optimism

 “As a leader, your most important weapon against pessimism (prevalent in recent years) is to transfer your optimism and vision to others.
 This inspires others to think and act in ways that drive results.

 ”Leadership is a transfer of belief—and great leaders inspire their teams to believe they can succeed.
 As a leader and manager, you are not just leading and managing people, but you are also leading and managing their beliefs.
 You must utilize every opportunity available to transfer your optimism,” Gordon says.

 ”From town hall meetings to daily emails to individual conversations to weekly teleconferences, it's imperative that you share your optimism with your team.
 Optimism is a competitive advantage, and you need to convey it in all you say and do.
 As one of the greatest American innovators, Henry Ford, said, ‘Think you can, or think you can't—either way you are correct.’”

 Gordon recommends that to inspire employee motivation, leadership must, “Share the vision.
 It's not enough to just be optimistic.
 You must give your team and organization something to be optimistic about.
 Talk about where you have been, where you are, and where you are going.

 "Share your plan for a brighter and better future, talk about the actions you must take, and constantly reiterate the reasons why you will be successful.
 Create a vision statement that inspires and rallies your team and organization."